Help your dance students rock their recital dancers

-- Ask students to stand still and watch you do the choreography, without moving.
+- Ask students to stand still and watch you do the recital choreography, without moving.
 This allows them to fully view the details of the movement and transitions.

-- Give verbal rhythmic infection as you show the choreography.
+- Give verbal rhythmic inflection as you show the choreography.
 Make a little song that indicates the movement and tempo using a variety of silly noises.
 This might feel silly, but many students will connect with that silliness and remember!

 - Allow time for peer feedback.
 Have the dancers perform in two groups.
 Allow one group to watch the other and give constructive feedback, either by assigning each observer a specific dancer to watch and respond to, or allowing them to comment on the entire group’s performance.
 Often, the students will give the same corrections that you have been giving for months, but hearing it from a peer might suddenly make it “click.”

 - Change the facing.
-I find that having the dancers perform the piece facing away from the mirror is one of the most effective ways to prepare them to perform on-stage.
+I find that having the dancers perform the choreography facing away from the mirror is one of the most effective ways to prepare them to perform on-stage.
 It can feel overwhelmingly challenging to some students, but with time and support from you it can be a highly effective rehearsal tool.

 - Change the quality.
 Give the dancers some unique prompts to help them change up the quality of movement.
 They might imagine that they are dancing on the moon, or on a hot sand desert, or underwater.
-Although they will not perform the piece with these qualities on stage, it will help the students to explore new dynamics that they can incorporate into the choreography as appropriate.
+Although they will not perform the choreography with these qualities on stage, it will help the students to explore new dynamics that they can incorporate into the choreography as appropriate.

 - Tell a story.
 Have the dancers tell the story of the choreography (or whatever story they feel when dancing it) as they a performing the movement.
 The vocalization will add a new layer of complexity to the performance, and will encourage the students to connect with their emotional experience while dancing.